 For a quick snapshot of some financing strategies already available, take a look at this Metrus Energy handout.

 This program helps customers conserve energy and reduce demand while lowering their electricity costs.
-It provides rebates on a wide range of energy-saving devices that a commercial customer might use, such as flourescent lamps and ballasts, screw-in LEDs, lighting controls and certain HVAC controls.
-A comprehensive list of items eligible for rebates is available here.
+It provides rebates and discounts on a wide range of energy-saving devices for commercial customers, including lamps and ballasts, screw-in LEDs, lighting controls and certain HVAC controls.

 WATT CHOICES also has an online energy audit component that will incorporate actual electric usage history to produce an in-depth report detailing ways your business can save energy and money.
 In addition, WATT CHOICES provides online informational resoures such as a commercial energy systems library, as well as explanations about how energy and demand billing concepts work.